GNOME/gjs/README.MSVC.md

 Instructions for building GJS on Visual Studio or clang-cl
 ==========================================================
-Building the GJS on Windows is now supported using Visual Studio versions 2019 16.5.x or later with or without clang-cl in both 32-bit and 64-bit (x64) flavors, via Meson.
-It should be noted that a recent-enough Windows SDK from Microsoft is still required if using clang-cl, as we will still use items from the Windows SDK.
+Building the GJS on Windows is now supported using Visual Studio versions 2019 16.5.x or later with clang-cl in both 32-bit and 64-bit (x64) flavors, via Meson.
+It should be noted that a recent-enough Windows SDK from Microsoft is still required as we will still use items from the Windows SDK.

 Recent official binary installers of CLang (which contains clang-cl) from the LLVM website are known to work to build SpiderMonkey 140 and GJS.

-You will need the following items to build GJS using Visual Studio or clang-cl (they can be built with Visual Studio 2015 or later, unless otherwise noted):
+You will need the following items to build GJS using Visual Studio or clang-cl (they can be built with Visual Studio 2019 or later, unless otherwise noted):
 - SpiderMonkey 140.x (mozjs-140).
 This must be built with clang-cl as the Visual Studio  compiler is no longer supported for building this.
   Please see the below section carefully on this...
-- GObject-Introspection (G-I) 1.66.x or later
+- GObject-Introspection (G-I) 1.66.x or later, for generating introspectio files
-- GLib 2.66.x or later, (which includes GIO, GObject, and the associated tools)
+- GLib 2.85.1 or later, (which includes GIO, GObject, GIRepository-2.x and the associated tools)
 - Cairo including Cairo-GObject support (Optional)
 - GTK+-4.x or later (Optional)